apostrophecms/apostrophe-documentation/modules/apostrophe-areas/browser-apostrophe-areas-editor.md

 ### insertWidget(*$wrapper*)
 Implementation detail of `addItem`, should not be called directly.
 Adds the given widget wrapper to the DOM, respecting the limit.
+### fixInsertedWidgetDotPaths(*$widget*)
+A newly inserted widget that contains subareas cannot autosave correctly as part of the parent unless its doc id and dot path are correctly set to show that relationship.
+But render-widget has no way of knowing how to set these for us, so we need to fix them up
 ### enhanceWidgetControls(*$widget*)

 ### addAreaControls(*$widget*)